Trust Our Experienced Divorce Attorney

 A divorce is a legal action between two married people that terminates their marriage.
 Separation simply means living apart from your partner.
-You do not need to file court papers to separate, and you are not required by law to live with your spouse.
+You do not need to file court papers to separate, and you’re not required by law to live with your spouse.
 That being said, separating from your spouse may affect your legal rights.

 It’s best to talk to a lawyer before separating, if possible.
-It’s important to note that in Minnesota you do not need to be separated before you get a divorce.
+It’s important to note that in Minnesota, unlike some other states, you do not need to be separated before you get a divorce.
 A legal separation, however, is a major change in the status of your marriage.
-To obtain a legal separation you must file a petition in District Court in the county where you or your spouse lives.
-The legal separation process differs from that of a divorce, but takes just as long as divorce, and may cost just as much, if not more.
+To obtain a legal separation, you must file a petition in District Court in the county where you or your spouse lives.
+The legal separation process differs from that of a divorce, but takes just as long as divorce and may cost just as much, if not more.

 Will Spousal Support (Alimony) Be Awarded?

 Spousal support payments, more commonly known as alimony, are made from one spouse to another under a separation or divorce order.
-They are meant to help an economically disadvantaged spouse continue to enjoy a similar standard of living after the marriage ends.
+These payments are meant to help an economically disadvantaged spouse continue to enjoy a similar standard of living after the marriage ends.

-Unless spousal support is predetermined by a legally-enforceable premarital or postmarital agreement, it will be decided by the court in accordance with several factors recognized by Minnesota state law.
-Today, temporary spousal support is usually favored by the courts until the economically-dependent spouse becomes self-sufficient.
+Unless spousal support is predetermined by a legally enforceable premarital or post-marital agreement, it will be decided by the court in accordance with several factors recognized by Minnesota state law.
+Today, temporary spousal support is usually favored by the courts until the economically dependent spouse becomes self-sufficient.

-How are Assets Divided?
+How Are Assets Divided?

 How Does the Court Decide What’s Equitable?

 Many things are factored into the court’s decision regarding equitable distribution.
-It can include how long the marriage lasted, what each person brought into the marriage, how much each person earns, the responsibilities taken for children, tax consequences, debt and more.
+It can include how long the marriage lasted, what each person brought into the marriage, how much each person earns, the responsibilities taken for the children, tax consequences, debt and more.